×

 From Phonegram: A modern iPhone, a battery icon, a cracked phone battery, and the Apple logo are displayed on a dark background, highlighting the need for advanced solutions like silicon-carbon batteries.

-When we talk about companies like Apple, Samsung, and Google, it is not just about specifications, but about reputation.
-These companies do not just sell a phone; they sell trust to their users.
+When we talk about companies like Apple, Samsung, and Google, it’s not just about specs; it’s about reputation.
+These companies don’t just sell a phone; they sell trust to their users.
 Any error in a sensitive component like the battery could turn into a disaster.
 The biggest example of this is what happened with the Galaxy Note 7, which turned into a global crisis due to battery issues.
 From here, the decision becomes more complex: do you risk a new, not fully tested technology?
 Or do you wait until it matures, even if you are late?
-Of course, no one wants to repeat the battery explosion disaster that cost Samsung billions of dollars and a bad historical reputation.
+Of course, no one wants to repeat the battery explosion disaster that cost Samsung billions of dollars and a terrible historical reputation.
 Big companies prefer to arrive late rather than risk launching a product that might swell or explode in users’ pockets.

 Industry experts’ opinion

-YouTuber Marques Brownlee tried to answer the question of why Apple refuses to give you a 3-day battery in the iPhone, noting that caution is the primary factor.
-He explained that Apple and other companies would have concerns regarding silicon-carbon batteries and their long-term stability.
+YouTuber Marques Brownlee tried to answer the question of why Apple refuses to give you a battery that lasts 3 days in the iPhone, noting that caution is the primary factor.
+He explained that Apple and other companies have concerns regarding silicon-carbon batteries and their long-term stability.

-Perhaps the reason lies in the nature of this type of battery.
+Perhaps the reason lies in the nature of these types of batteries.
 Silicon and carbon batteries expand and contract more than traditional lithium-ion batteries during charging and discharging.
-This natural movement may lead over time to faster degradation or even problems like swelling and subsequent explosion.
+This natural movement could lead to faster degradation over time or even issues like swelling and subsequent explosion.
 In other words, these new batteries offer amazing performance, but their stability has not been tested enough yet.

 A different perspective